PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

 their IT automation needs, including network management.
 Over the course of last decade, many SNMP implementations appeared.
-Some are Python bindings to C-based [Net-SNMP library](http://www.net-snmp.org), which is by many considered being a reference implementation for SNMP technology.
+Some are Python bindings to C-based [Net-SNMP library](http://www.net-snmp.org), which is considered by many a reference implementation for SNMP technology.
 Others are pure-Python modules addressing specific SNMP features.

-Among many SNMP libraries in existence in the Python landscape, right from the start, PySNMP project aims at complete and universal SNMP implementation offering its users full power of SNMP technology across all computing platforms.
+Among many SNMP libraries existing in the Python landscape, right from the start, PySNMP project aims at complete and universal SNMP implementation, offering its users full power of SNMP technology across all computing platforms.
 Having taken this project seriously, [PySNMP](http://pysnmp.sf.net) developers also designed a couple of foundation libraries: [PyASN1] (http://pyasn1.sf.net) and